GluuFederation/docs-gg-prod/docs/source/plugin/gluu-oauth-pep.md

 ```

 !!!
 Note
-    Kong not allow to proxy only using service object. you must have to add route for this.
-In short, you need one service to register Upstream API and one route for proxy.
+    Kong does not allow proxying using only a service object--this feature requires a route.
+At minimum, one service is needed to register an Upstream API and one route is needed for proxying.

 ### Enable plugin on Route

-#### 1. Add Route
+#### Add a Route

-##### 1.1 Add Route using GG UI
+##### Add a Route using GG UI

-Use [Manage Service Section](../admin-gui/#32-routes) to add route using GG UI.
+Use [Manage Service Section](../admin-gui/#routes) to add a route using the GG UI.

 ![3_4_service_route](../img/3_4_service_route.png)

-##### 1.2 Add Route using Kong Admin API
+##### Add a Route using Kong Admin API

 ```
 $ curl -X POST \